What is the Southern Regional Assembly

 What is the role of the Southern Regional Assembly?

-The Role of the Southern Regional Assembly is to:
+The role of the Southern Regional Assembly is:

-- To promote effective local government and public services in the region, in conjunction with the National Oversight and Audit Commission;
+- To promote effective local government and public services in the region, in conjunction with the National Oversight & Audit Commission

-- A stronger role in economic development through the adoption of Regional Spatial and Economic Strategies, which will replace the regional planning guidelines (RPGs), with participation by relevant government departments and state agencies, in the formulation of, and adherence to, the regional strategies.
-The strategy will be developed for the entire Southern Region, but will contain chapters for each Strategic Planning Area;
+A stronger role in economic development through the adoption of Regional Spatial and Economic Strategies, to be developed in collaboration with relevant government departments and state agencies.
+The Strategy will cover the entire Southern Region but will contain chapters for each Strategic Planning Area.

-- A new role in linking local economic development with regional and national planning through oversight of Local Economic and Community Plans and involvement in regional economic fora in conjunction with relevant interests;
+A new role in linking local economic development with regional and national planning through oversight of Local Economic & Community Plans, and involvement in regional economic fora with relevant interests.

-- An important role in promoting and supporting balanced regional development through management of European Structural and Investment funds programmes (ERDF) and securing EU funding for specific regional projects, and also forging linkages between these functions and spatial and economic strategy;
+An important role in promoting and supporting balanced regional development through management of European Structural & Investment Funds programmes (under the ERDF), securing EU funding for specific regional projects, and forging linkages between these functions and the spatial & economic strategy.

 What are Structural Funds?